Back to blog

 3. Train leaders to recognize and prevent burnout 📚

-One of the best ways to prevent burnout in the workplace is to train your leaders to recognize it.
+One of the best ways to prevent burnout in the workplace is via your management.
+Training managers to be compassionate, empathetic, and understanding is a great way to encourage stress management across teams.

 Management is often cited as one of the main reasons that employees feel burnt out in the first place.
-People take notice when team leaders are compassionate, empathetic, and understanding.
 Make sure that the leaders in your company are skilled at recognizing and addressing the symptoms of burnout we talked about above.

 Don’t get us wrong, deadlines are important.
 But allowing flexibility for your team shows them that you care, and trust them to get the job done.

-You might worry that allowing flexibility with your employees gives them the freedom to slack off.
+You might worry that allowing flexible work schedules and locations with your employees gives them the freedom to slack off.
 In fact, it has the opposite effect.
-When employees are granted flexibility wherever possible, they actually become more productive in the long term.
+When employees are granted flexibility wherever possible, they become more productive in the long term.

 If your employees are passionate about something, let them run with it!
 Letting your team’s passions and skills shape their careers is one of the best things that you can do for them.
 Some of the most innovative ideas are born out of side projects and creative endeavors.
 Give your team a platform and the room to try new things.